bentrevett/pytorch-sentiment-analysis/README.md

 # PyTorch Sentiment Analysis

-This repo contains tutorials covering how to perform sentiment analysis using [PyTorch](https://github.com/pytorch/pytorch) 1.7 and [torchtext](https://github.com/pytorch/text) 0.8 using Python 3.8.
+This repo contains tutorials covering how to perform sentiment analysis using [PyTorch](https://github.com/pytorch/pytorch) 1.7, [torchtext](https://github.com/pytorch/text) 0.8 and spaCy 3.0, using Python 3.8.

 The first 2 tutorials will cover getting started with the de facto approach to sentiment analysis: recurrent neural networks (RNNs).
 The third notebook covers the [FastText](https://arxiv.org/abs/1607.01759) model and the final covers a [convolutional neural network](https://arxiv.org/abs/1408.5882) (CNN) model.

 There are also 2 bonus "appendix" notebooks.
-The first covers loading your own datasets with TorchText, while the second contains a brief look at the pre-trained word embeddings provided by TorchText.
+The first covers loading your own datasets with torchtext, while the second contains a brief look at the pre-trained word embeddings provided by torchtext.

 **If you find any mistakes or disagree with any of the explanations, please do not hesitate to [submit an issue](https://github.com/bentrevett/pytorch-sentiment-analysis/issues/new).
 I welcome any feedback, positive or negative!**